lachlan-waugh/6447/slides/content/week01.md

 * Your name, degree, year?
 * Why'd you do the course?
-* What time did you sleep last night?
+* What has been your favourite course so far
 * Fun fact?
 * ~~Your credit card number and the 3 wacky digits on the back~~